-2.5 Implication of GOB Policies in RTIP II: Flood Damage (Additional Financing)
+2.5 Implication of GOB Policies

 Except ECA'95 and ECR'97, all other policies, strategies and legal instruments do not explicitly require any environmental assessment.
 However, most of the policies, strategies and legal instruments emphasized the need for environmental consideration along with the project planning and implementation.
-Again, there is no straight forward environmental categorization for the proposed RTIP II: Flood Damage (Additional Financing)as per ECA'95 and ECR'97.
-However, depending on the extent of the subprojects, the road improvement will fall under the Red or Orange-B category as per ECR'97.
-The road maintenance should be marked as Orange-A category.
-All the proposed improvement of road networks will require IEE or EIA including EMP (depend upon the impacts).
-But for the maintenance of roads need EMP.
-LGED will ensure that the Environmental management will be integral part of the components of project planning, designing, implementation and operation and maintenance (O&M).
-LGED will screen and monitor the environmental issues in both construction, and operation & maintenance phases and it will ensure the implementing the project keeping all environmental parameters in control.
-Considering the number of subprojects spread over large area and developing a mechanism for environmental due diligence at LGED level, the subprojects only requiring Environmental Impact Assessment i.e., road improvement with culverts more than 100 m will be sent for DoE clearance.
-Other subprojects having limited environmental impacts will be reviewed and cleared at LGED.
+Again, there was no straight forward environmental categorization for the RTIP-II as per ECA'95 and ECR'97.
+However, depending on the extent of the subprojects, the road improvement and waterways subcomponent will fall under the Red or Orange-B category as per ECR'97.
+The Growth Center Markets and road maintenance should be marked as Orange-A category.
+All the proposed pilot rural waterways with ancillary facilities and improvement of road networks required IEE or EIA including EMP (depend upon the impacts).
+But for the GC markets, needed IEE or limited Impact Assessment including EMP and for the maintenance of roads need EMP.
+Considering the number of subprojects spread over large area and developing a mechanism for environmental due diligence at LGED level, the subprojects only requiring Environmental Impact Assessment i.e., water ways and road improvement with culverts more than 100 m was sent for DOE clearance.
+Other subprojects having limited environmental impacts reviewed and cleared at LGED.